-Reporting an injury to your employer is not the same as filing a claim for compensation with us.
-You have up to 12 months to file a claim for compensation with us, but we recommend you do so as soon as possible.
+After reporting your injury to your employer, you may choose to apply to us for compensation.
+You have up to 12 months to apply, but we recommend you do so as soon as possible.

-If you wish to file a claim for compensation, read the information and complete the form on the claims process page.
-If your claim is specific to hearing loss, follow our process for hearing loss claims.
+If you wish to apply for compensation, read the information and complete the form on The claims process page.
+If your application is specific to hearing loss, follow our process for Hearing loss claims.

-It is an offence under the Workers’ Compensation Act for anyone to discourage you from making a claim for compensation.
+It is an offence under the Workers’ Safety and Compensation Act for anyone to discourage you from applying for compensation.

 Like physical trauma to your body, psychological injuries can be devastating.
 The Workers' Safety and Compensation Act recognizes these injuries just as it does with physical injuries or illnesses.
 If your psychological injury is the result of a workplace event or series of events, we may be able to help you.